daneden/daneden.me/src/blog/2016-11-02-drawing-with-numbers.md

 <Image
   align="left"
+  alt="Richard Serra’s installation at the Dia:Beacon"
+  src="2016/11/dwn-serra.jpg"
-  alt="A photo of Richard Serra’s installation at the Dia:Beacon" src="2016/11/dwn-serra.jpg" caption="An installation from Richard Serra in Dia:Beacon." captionPosition="left"
+  caption="An installation from Richard Serra in Dia:Beacon." captionPosition="left"